 - Court order of civil contempt

 The best time to request for a modification is immediately you lose your job.
 You can file a petition in the family court that issued your child support order.
-There are child support lawyers in Norristown, PA, that can draft your written motion with the relevant information.
+There are child custody lawyers Sydney, that can draft your written motion with the relevant information.
 You’ll also need to notify the other parent of your plan.

 While you wait for a court-ordered modification, you should keep paying the regular child support.
 It’ll demonstrate a sign of good faith and might help your case before the judge.
 When the judge eventually grants a modification, it’ll be effective from the day you filed your request.